On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: The beta -function of the N=2 supersymmetric sigma model

 \section{The \texorpdfstring{$\beta$}{beta}-function of the \texorpdfstring{$\mathcal{N}=2$}{N=2} supersymmetric sigma model}

 The $\mathcal{N}=2 $ supersymmetry requires the sigma model metric to be K\"ahler \cite{Zumino:1979et} in the absence of the $B$-field.
-For a K\"ahler manifold, the geometry is described by a scalar function in holomorphic coordinates, the K\"ahler potential $K(\Phi^{\mu}, \bar{\Phi}^{\bar{\nu}})$, which relates to the metric as
+For a K\"ahler manifold, the geometry is described by a scalar function in holomorphic coordinates, the K\"ahler potential $K(\Phi^{\mu}, \bar{\Phi}^{\bar{\nu}})$, which is related to the metric as

 where $\Phi,\,\bar\Phi$ are superfields, and $X^i$ denotes their bosonic components.
-In the following, we use Greek indices ($ \mu, \alpha, \ldots, \bar{\nu}, \bar{\beta}, \ldots $) to denote holomorphic and antiholomorphic coordinates, respectively, while Latin indices ($ i, j, \ldots $) correspond to real coordinates.
+In the following, we use Greek indices ($ \mu, \alpha, \ldots, \bar{\nu}, \bar{\beta}, \ldots $) to denote holomorphic and antiholomorphic coordinates respectively, while Latin indices ($ i, j, \ldots $) correspond to real coordinates.
 The action of $\mathcal{N}=2$ sigma model is given by

 For the $\mathcal{N}=2$ supersymmetric sigma model, the renormalization group (RG) flow equation can be expressed in terms of the K\"ahler potential as

 where $t$ is the RG time variable.
 The $\beta$-function for the $\mathcal{N}=2$ supersymmetric sigma model in the minimal subtraction (MS) scheme has been computed up to the fifth loop in the paper \cite{Grisaru:1986wj}.
 Non-trivial contributions to the $\beta$-function appear at the first, fourth, and fifth loops.
 In the MS scheme, the RG flow equation takes the form\footnote{Note that the coefficients for the $n$-loop terms of the $\beta$-function differ by a factor of \(\frac{2}{(4\pi)^n}\) from those quoted in \cite{Grisaru:1986wj}.}